-- 2. Enhancing on-farm productivity from providing free or heavily subsidized inputs (seed and fertilizer) improved the comparative profitability of maize and tobacco and thus stimulated surplus production, which resulted in greater household income either directly from sales or indirectly through lessoning reliance on markets to acquire the missing household food entitlement.
-Furthermore, the technology transfer raised yields, thus enabling farmers to release land and labour that could then be used for other crops including cash crops and traditional food staples such as cassava, sweet potatoes and beans. - 3.
-Input transfers/subsidies and other social protection measures have empowered women directly through enhancing their income or through capacity building and indirectly through the opportunities to expand production of crops in which their entitlement is secure.
-The national output of these crops exceeds the upward trends in maize and tobacco, proving that women have been able to devote more land and labour to crops that directly benefit the household (food) and themselves (income). - 4.
-The resulting growth in agricultural production (in the targeted crops and in the indirectly affected traditional crops) fully absorbed the rural labour supply (throughout the main cropping season), creating labour shortages, which the market sought to correct through substantially raising piece-work rates.
-The readjustment in wages equates to a transfer of wealth from non-poor (those hiring in labour) to poor and ultra-poor people (those hiring out labour).
-Research has shown that ultra-poor (and even poor) people benefit as much or even more from piece-work opportunities and off-farm incomes (through a higher rate of return) than from investing additional labour in on-farm agricultural activities, since the latter provides a lower rate of return. - 5.
-The various programmes have collectively advanced smallholder knowledge of the value of green revolution technologies through demonstrating the potential of higher-yielding seed and nitrogenous fertilizer.
+responsibility of the tribe (see Chinsinga, 2005).
+Second, enhancing on-farm productivity from providing free or heavily subsidized inputs (seed and fertilizer) improved the comparative profitability of maize and tobacco and thus stimulated surplus production, which resulted in greater household income either directly from sales or indirectly through lessoning reliance on markets to acquire the missing household food entitlement.
+Furthermore, the technology transfer raised yields, thus enabling farmers to release land and labour that could then be used for other crops including cash crops and traditional food staples such as cassava, sweet potatoes and beans.
+Third, input transfers/subsidies and other SP measures have empowered women directly through enhancing their income or through capacity building and indirectly through the opportunities to expand production of crops in which their entitlement is secure.
+The national output of these crops exceeds the upward trends in maize and tobacco, proving that women have been able to devote more land and labour to crops that directly benefit the household (food) and themselves (income).
+Fourth, the resulting growth in agricultural production (in the targeted crops and in the indirectly affected traditional crops) fully absorbed the rural labour supply (throughout the main cropping season), creating labour shortages, which the market sought to correct through substantially raising piece-work rates.
+The readjustment in wages equates to a transfer of wealth from the non-poor (those hiring in labour) to the poor and ultra-poor (those hiring out labour).
+Research has shown that the ultra-poor (and even the poor) benefit as much or even more from piece-work opportunities and off-farm incomes (through a higher rate of return) than from investing additional labour in on-farm agricultural activities, since the latter provides a lower rate of return.
+Fifth, the various programmes have collectively advanced smallholder knowledge of the value of green revolution technologies through demonstrating the potential of higher-yielding seed and nitrogenous fertilizer.
 In the case of maize, this has resulted in more widespread adoption OPV seeds and displacement of low-yielding traditional varieties.
 In this respect, further technical support along with inputs can realistically enable smallholders to double their current yields.
-It is has been demonstrated that smallholders can realistically aim to achieve yields of 4500 kg/hectare.
+It is has been demonstrated that smallholders can realistically aim to achieve yields of 4,500 kg/hectare.
 However, research and development must be guided by a clear agricultural development strategy which should aim to achieve optimal use of the country's land and water resources, avoiding past errors in this respect such as promoting maize in unsuitable agro-ecological areas, and ensure relative price stability in strategically important food crops.